hadaldiv/hadaldiv/README.md

 # ponytown things

-- shadow fictkin heart
-- don't copy
+- don't copy my ponies
 - be nice 2 me
 - w2i or i won't see messages
 - please interact i like talking to people with similar interests. c+h is always ok